Sree2011/a-simple-calculator/README.md

 # a-simple-calculator

-This is a simple calculator made by me
+This is a simple calculator made by me using HTML, CSS and Javascript

 Reference: